 Students are responsible for their own transportation.
-Students spend full time in the schools during the time of student teaching.
-During this time, the student teachers participate in a weekly seminar conducted by members of the University staff.
-Through lectures and discussions led by local school personnel, the prospective teachers are given the opportunity to become familiar with their professional obligations and benefits.
-Current trends in curricula and methods are considered and explained.
+Students spend full time in the schools during their student teaching.
+During this time, the student teachers also participate in a weekly seminar conducted by members of the University staff, as well as local school district personnel.
+Through these seminars, the prospective teachers are given the opportunity to discuss their experiences, become familiar with their professional obligations, and address current trends in curricula and instructional methods.
 A fee is charged for student teaching.
 No refund is made to anyone who withdraws from student teaching after pre-registration has been completed for this assignment.